mikaelvesavuori/gitmetrix/README.md

 ### Solution diagram

-_As it stands currently, `gitmetrix` is implemented in an AWS-oriented manner.
+_As it stands currently, Gitmetrix is implemented in an AWS-oriented manner.
 This should be fairly easy to modify so it works with other cloud platforms and with other persistence technologies.
 If there is sufficient demand, I might add extended support.
 Or you do it!
 Just make a PR and I'll see how we can proceed._

 !["gitmetrix diagram"](./diagrams/gitmetrix-diagram.png)